 Having grown up in the North East, I was heading back to my spiritual home, and I should have known it would provide the answer for me.
-After the first full day of the conference I was chatting with other Thinking Digital delegates about the problem, whilst enjoying a beer and Mexican food in sunshine on the Newcastle quayside (yes in mid-May).
-This was with less than 24 hours to go to the launch.
+After the first full day of the conference I was chatting with other Thinking Digital delegates about the problem, whilst enjoying a beer and Mexican food in sunshine on the Newcastle quayside (yes, Newcastle in mid-May, eating outside without freezing).
+This was launch party -<2

-Then one of the group suggested a phoenix.
-Which was aside from the potential for a hideous Bookmachine Eurovision moment was by far the best suggestion so far.
+4hours.
+One of the group suggested a phoenix.
+Which was aside from the potential for a Bookmachine Eurovision moment was by far the best suggestion so far.
 Also the Phoenix is an image that had a lot of resonance for me at that moment because early that morning I instagrammed an image of Newcastle quayside in glorious sunshine, bustling with life, activity and optimism, with the Sage presiding magnificently from the Gateshead side of the river.

 When I was a teenager growing up in Northumberland, I had to promise not to go to quayside if I was to be “allowed out” to Newcastle.
 The Quayside was a rough, tough, dirty dangerous place.
 And no-one I knew ever went over the river to Gateshead unless they absolutely had to.
 How times change.
 So here you are: my modest little snapshot of publishing: Tyneside taken in fading light at about 8.30pm the night before the book launch.

 Why?
 After all, Newcastle’s hardly the London or Oxford publishing scene